-In addition to helping Ireland avoid significant fines and reducing environmentally damaging emissions, the Proposed Project will have significant economic benefits.
+In addition to helping Ireland avoid significant fines and reducing environmentally damaging emissions, the Proposed Development will have significant economic benefits.
 At a national level, Ireland currently has one of the highest external dependencies on imported sources of energy, such as coal, oil and natural gas.
-As detailed in the SEAI Report 'Energy in Ireland - 2023 Report', Ireland has a high import dependence on oil and gas and is essentially a price-taker on these commodities.
-The 'Energy in Ireland 2022 Report80 stated that 2021 was the first year since 2016, in which Irelands indigenous production of energy from renewables (17,500 GWh) exceeded that of indigenous gas (14,600 GWh); however, in 2022 indigenous gas production once again exceeded renewables production.
+As detailed in the SEAI Report 'Energy in Ireland 2023 Report Ireland has a high import dependence on oil and gas and is essentially a price-taker on these commodities.
+The 'Energy in Ireland 2022 Report stated that 2021 was the first year since 2016, in which Irelands indigenous production of energy from renewables (17,500 GWh) exceeded that of indigenous gas (14,600 GWh); however, in 2022 indigenous gas production once again exceeded renewables production.
 The SEAI estimates electricity emissions to be 7.3 MtCO2e in 2023, the addition of this best estimate for 2023 to the definitive 2021 and 2022 electricity emissions reported by the EPA identifies a 3-year 2021 - 2023 total of 27.0 MtCO2e.
 The 5-year 2021-2025 sectoral emission ceiling for electricity is 40 MtCO2e.
 This means that 13.0 MtCO2e of budgeted electricity emissions will remain for the last 2 years of the 2021-2025 carbon budget.
-To remain within its sectoral emission ceiling, electricity emissions would therefore need to remain below an average of 6.5 MtCO2e in both 2024 and 2025.
+To remain within its sectoral emission ceiling, electricity emissions would therefore need to remain below an average of 6.5 MtCO2e in both 2024 and 2025

-The SEAI report 'Energy in Ireland - 2023 Report' indicated that wind energy:
+The SEAI report 'Energy in Ireland 2023 Report' indicated that renewable electricity (mostly wind energy) in 2023:

-- > Accounted for 85.7% of renewable energy generated in 2022. - Capacity at the end of 2022 was 4.54GW, this is a 4.6% increase from wind energy capacity in 2021.
+Accounted for 85.7% of renewable energy generated in 2022 Capacity at the end of 2023 was 4.59GW, this is a 1.1% increase from wind energy capacity in 2022.